epicmet/obsidian-nb-plugin/README.md

 ## Installation

+> [!IMPORTANT]
+>
-Make sure you have `nb` up and running.
-(Refer to the [documentation](https://github.com/xwmx/nb) if needed).
+> Make sure you have `nb` up and running before attempting to enable this plugin.

-Then clone the built plugin into your vault.
+You need to put the content of the `dist` directory inside your vault's plugins directory.

+For example, using [`degit`](https://github.com/Rich-Harris/degit) it looks something like this:

 ```sh
 npx degit \